oracle-samples/oracle-db-examples/machine-learning/sql/21c/README.md

 Oracle also provides easy mechanism for running R-extensible scripts directly inside the Oracle Database.

 **The following are a list of demos containing SQL code for learning about (OML4SQL)**

-- Files on the current folder
+Files on the current folder:
  * dmsh.sql - Setup - Creates Demo Views and Tables
  * dmshgrants.sql - Setup - Grants Privileges to Users
  * oml4sql-anomaly-detection-1class-svm.sql - Anomaly Detection - One Class SVM Algorithm